 In January 2009 I signed an eight month agreement with Bally Total Fitness.
 I chose to cancel my membership when the location closest to me closed.
 Unfortunately I misplaced my copy of the agreement so I went to the website looking for information on how to cancel.
 I did not find the website helpful so I called the customer service line.
 The day I called I held for 32 minutes.
 I personally feel this hold time is unacceptable.
 I have worked in customer service, sales and retention for about 10 years and this hold time only made me want to cancel more.

-After holding I reached Anonymous on 7-29-09 and I explained to him I wished to cancel my account as well as my friend Alissa’s account.
-Alissa was added to my account in January for an additional $20 charge.
+After holding I reached Anonymous on 7-29-09 and I explained to him I wished to cancel my account as well as my friend ** account. ** was added to my account in January for an additional $20 charge.
 Anonymous informed me that the both of us still had 2 months on our contracts and asked if I would like to make the final payment over the phone.
 I asked Anonymous if I would be charged a $10 fee for making the payment over the phone (I heard about this fee as I was holding).

-Anonymous said he would waive the fee for my convenience so I made the final two payments on both Alissa’s and my accounts.
-My final payment was for $65.36 and my confirmation number was 042518.
-Alissa’s final payment was for $41.42 and her confirmation number was 092818.
-At the end of my conversation with Anonymous I requested a confirmation of cancellation and final payments on the two accounts be emailed to me.
-Anonymous said I would get that within 72 hours.
+The following day on 7-30-09 I checked my bank account and noticed that I was charged $51.42, not $41.42.
+I was charged the $10 that I was told would be waived.
+I had to call in again that day to request a credit for the $10 fee.
+I held for another 30 minutes that day.
 I spoke to Anonymous2 when I called in the 2nd time.
 Edward said he credited me for the $10 fee but it never appeared on my bank statement.
-Anonymous2 informed me that Alissa’s account wasn't canceled the day before but that he would cancel it that day.
+Anonymous2 informed me that ** account wasn't canceled the day before but that he would cancel it that day.
 I again requested a cancellation confirmation be sent to me via email.

 I requested this cancellation at the end of July.
 I have yet to receive any confirmation via email that either of my accounts has been canceled.
 On September 28th I was charged $20.71.
 I have been told on 2 occasions that my accounts have been canceled so why should I continue to be charged?
-I looked into my banking history and I was never credited the $10 Edward had told me I would receive.
+I looked into my banking history and I was never credited the $10 ** had told me I would receive.

 On October 5, 2009 I contact customer service and spoke to Anonymous3 who informed me that in order to receive these two credits I would need to wait up to an additional 10 business days to discuss the possibility of a credit with the accounting department.
 This is ridiculous!
 Anonymous3 also informed me that the reason I haven't received confirmation on cancellation is because I never mailed in a letter requesting to cancel.
 I was never told that it was a requirement to send in a letter.
 I work in client satisfaction, specifically with cancellations; I would have sent the letter if I was told that it was required.